The Best Dive Watches For Luxury Watch Enthusiasts

 Best Place To Buy A Luxury Watch Best Place To Sell A Luxury Watch

 They are not new to the collaboration game.
 Working with Omega, they released the awesome Moonswatch which plays on the great lunar heritage of the Speedmaster, and gives it a new lease of life in the form of various “Missions”.
-The Mission to The Sun comes in a stunning yellow sheen and the Mission to The Moon Moonshine Gold develops from the original models, adding a moonshine gold seconds hand to the piece.

-Taking inspiration from five oceans like the Arctic, Antarctic, Pacific, Indian and Atlantic, the colours all vary in different hues.
-All the pieces are fitted with a bioceramic material in the casing, feature “nudibranchs” that are found in each of the seas and found on the casebacks, are given NATO straps which are made out of recycled fishing nets and a strong colour scheme.
+All the pieces are fitted with a bioceramic material in the case, featuring “nudibranchs” (essentially sea slugs that come in a range of colours) that are found in each of the seas and are given NATO straps, made out of recycled fishing nets.

-Featuring a classic Blancpain dial with highly legible Arabic numerals at 12, 3, 6 and 9 o’clock, the rest are tooth hour markers, all of which are coated with lume.
 Featuring a circular case with a rotatable dive bezel, the casebacks relate to each of the “nudibranchs” with a printed image and all of them are powered by the immense SISTEM51 movement.

 The SISTEM51 movement is Swatch’s own movement.
 Launched in 2013, this is the first ever mechanical movement that is entirely automated.
 Given an astonishing 90 hour power reserve and a fantastic anti-magnetic ability due to its Nivachron hairspring, this was made jointly with horological titans, Audemars Piguet.